Seatis/my-teaching-materials/java-oo/1-objects-and-classes/README.md

-# Module 3 - #01 - Introduction to Classes and Objects
+# Introduction to Classes and Objects
 Classes and Objects lay at the heart of Java.
 Until this point we have covered the foundations of programming (that is variables, conditionals, simple I/O and loops) as well as learning some core skills (getting a program to run and watching it execute so as to debug).

 Now that we have a foundation, we can turn our attention to a core element of the Java *Object Orientation* (aka "OO").
 In the late 80s, this was the &quot;Promised Land&quot; (that&apos;s a biblical metaphor for *the future of programming*).